-- 1. The Blair County Health Insurance Consortium approved a 4.0% increase in health insurance rates for 2018-19, taking into consideration plan changes and additional Affordable Care Act costs of approximately \$35,000, there was an increase in cost of \$94,728.
+- 1. The Blair County Health Insurance Consortium approved a 3.0% increase in health insurance rates for 2019-20, taking into consideration plan changes and additional Affordable Care Act costs of approximately \$35,000, there was an increase in cost of \$113,492.
 The plan continues to call for an annual deposit into a Health Savings Account for the professional employees.
-Dental and Life insurance are budgeted at the same amount as 2018-19. - 2.
-Worker's Compensation had a slight decrease of \$61,132, due to limited claims experience.
-The school continues to fund a work place safety committee which allows for the reduction of the workers comp premium in the amount of 5%. - 3.
+The consortium has and continues to be fully funded with reserves of over five million dollars of which, all six Districts share.
+Dental and Life insurance are budgeted at the same amount as 2019-20. - 2.
+Worker's Compensation had a significant decrease to 39,309 from \$54,006, due to re-shopping the coverage through a new agent and a continued period of low MOD or claims experience.
+The school continues to fund a workplace safety committee which allows for the reduction of the workers comp premium in the amount of 5%. - 3.
 Social Security remains the same at 7.65%. - 4.
-Retirement is reflected at the rate of 33.43% up from 32.57% an increase of .86%.
-Past increases for the recent five years have been in the 4.5% range but the leveling off of the rate has begun.
-The state reimburses one-half of the retirement for all employees.
-The District's net share of the increase is approximately \$184,028 which reflects an increase due to the increase in wages the rate is applies against.
+Retirement is reflected at the rate of 34.51% up from 34.28%.
+Past increases for the recent two years have been moderating however, the cost of the program is 34.5 cents on each dollar.
+The state reimburses their share based on the District aid ration which is currently 66.15%.